 It’s a nice forested hike.
 Very relaxing.
 This hike is very, very popular in warm-weather months, but on this day, it was just me, my thoughts and the trail.

-At the .3-mile, you’ll reach a concrete trail marker.
-Stay right to connect with the Fox Hollow Trail.
+At the 0.3-mile mark, you’ll reach a concrete trail marker.
+Stay right for the Fox Hollow Trail.
 You’ll begin to see piles of stones on both sides of the trail.

 The Fox family cleared stones and put them here to farm the land.
 Generations of the Fox family were on the land before the park was created in 1935.

-You will reach the Fox family cemetery at the .5-mile mark.
+You’ll reach the Fox family cemetery at the 0.5-mile mark.
 There are more than 100 family cemeteries across Shenandoah National Park, including this one.

 In some cases, descendants of those buried maintain the cemeteries.
 Take a look at a few tombstones to consider what life was like in the park’s hollows and ridges.

 Continue along the trail, then ascend a section of the path that may have served as a road used by the family to reach the closest town, Front Royal.

-At the .7-mile mark, you’ll reach a water crossing.
-Continue along the blue-blazed trail.
+At the 0.7-mile mark, you’ll reach a water crossing.
+Continue on the blue-blazed trail.
 At the 1.1-mile mark, you’ll reach an open field where the hike began.

 Stay left to ascend the hill to the trail kiosk.
 Your short nature hike is complete.
 A quick note before you go, pets are not allowed on this trail.

 I completed the Fox Hollow Trail and Snead Farm Loop as separate hikes, but you could easily combine the two into one longer hike.

 To do this, simply turn left at the trail marker at the 1.1-mile mark.
 So, instead of returning to the trail kiosk, you’ll walk south on the Dickey Ridge Trail.

 Turn left onto Snead Farm Road (which becomes the Snead Farm Loop Trail) to reach Snead Farm.
 Turn right on the Dickey Ridge Trail to return to your car.